 Electricity costs are set by the Ontario Energy Board (OEB) for most residential customers.
 This portion of your bill covers the costs of generating the electricity we deliver to your home.

-We deliver your electricity but we do not generate it.
-Our costs capture what it takes for us to deliver electricity to your homes safely and reliably.
-These costs include keeping the system safe and reliable, restoring power, transmitting electricity and providing fast and flexible customer service.
+We deliver your electricity, but we do not generate or produce electricity.
+Delivery charges covers our costs to deliver electricity to your home safely and reliably.
+These costs include keeping the system safe and reliable, restoring power, transmitting and distributing electricity and providing fast and flexible customer service.
+The OEB sets our delivery rates.

 The Government of Ontario set up the Distribution Rate Protection (DRP) program in 2017 for residential customers who live in areas of the province with higher distribution costs.
 This program is funded through provincial revenues and ensures rural distribution rates are comparable to urban rates.

-Year-round residential customers with a medium or low density rate class* automatically receive this subsidy that sets a threshold amount on what they pay for base distribution charges.
-Base distribution charges are made up of the monthly service charge and the distribution volume charge that are included in the Delivery line item.
+Year-round residential customers with a medium or low density rate class (your rate class is shown below the “Total amount you owe” on page 2 of your bill) automatically receive this subsidy that sets a threshold amount on what they pay for base distribution charges.
+Base distribution charges are made up of the monthly service charge and the distribution volume charge that are included in Delivery charges.

-Regulatory charges are set by the Ontario Energy Board (OEB).
+Regulatory Charges are set by the OEB.
 These charges include the cost of services required to operate the electricity system and run the wholesale market.
 The majority of these charges are variable and increase or decrease depending on the amount of your adjusted usage.

 Common Charges